breuner/elbencho/contrib/storage_sweep/README.md

    `elbencho`.
 Once it's installed, type `mtelbencho.sh -h` for more info.

-`elbencho` is a modern, fast, storage space efficient, and easy to use storage benchmarking application.
+`elbencho` is a modern, distributed, fast, storage space efficient, and easy to use storage benchmarking application.
 There is no need to study many pages of documentation or search the Internet up and down looking for tutorials, hoping to get some useful tips.
 Merely run:

 `elbencho --help-all | less`